tmdict/tmdict/data/content/melty-blood-back-alley-alliance-nightmare-vol-1/rayshift.en.md

 translation: "RHuot"
 ---

-Pseudo-spiritron transference{{n1}}.
+Pseudo-spiritron{{n1}} transference.
 A person is transformed into a pseudo-spiritron form (their soul is quantified as data) and projected into a different time axis/phase.
 Rayshifting is a navigation technique that has been proved to perform such transference.
 A mix of time travel and parallel worlds.

 ##### {{notes}}